 Column Menu in Blazor DataGrid

-The default menu items are displayed in the following table,
+The default column menu items are listed in the table:

 @using Syncfusion.Blazor.Grids